-F.3 Payment for Services [previously F.4 to F.6]
+F.3 Payment for Services

-- (1) Subject to clause F.4(1), the PHO may Claim and the DHB will pay the PHO for providing the Services according to the terms and conditions of this Agreement in accordance with the terms set out in this Part F. - (2) Specifically, the DHB will pay: - (a) capitation payments for First Level Services, in accordance with Schedule F1.1, and may also pay very low cost access payments, patient access subsidy payments, very low cost access sustainability support payments, and zero fees for under 6s payments for First Level Services, in accordance with Schedule F1.1; [previously F.4] - (b) for General Medical Services on a fee for service basis in accordance with Schedule F1.2; [previously F.5] - (c) for Immunisation Services on a fee for service basis in accordance with Schedule F1.3; [previously F.5] - (d) for Special Support Services and Health Support Services on a fee for service basis in accordance with Schedules F1.5 and F1.6; - (e) for Alliance Services in accordance with the relevant schedules to this Part; [previously F.6] - (f) for Local Services in accordance with the relevant schedules to this Part; and [previously F.6] - (g) for other Services in accordance with the relevant schedules to this Part.
+- (1) Subject to clause F.4(1), the PHO may Claim and the DHB will pay the PHO for providing the Services according to the terms and conditions of this Agreement in accordance with the terms set out in this Part F. - (2) Specifically, the DHB will pay: - (a) capitation payments for First Level Services, in accordance with Schedule F1.1, and may also pay additional payments in accordance with that Schedule in respect of Contracted Providers: - (i) that have opted into receiving very low cost access ("VLCA") payments; - (ii) that are entitled to patient access subsidy payments; - (iii) that have opted into receiving community services card ("CSC") payments; - (iv) that have opted into zero fees for under 14s payments; and - (v) that have opted into zero fees for under 6s payments; - (b) for General Medical Services on a fee for service basis in accordance with Schedule F1.2; - (c) for Immunisation Services on a fee for service basis in accordance with Schedule F1.3; - (d) for Special Support Services and Health Support Services on a fee for service basis in accordance with Schedules F1.5 and F1.6; - (e) for Alliance Services in accordance with the relevant schedules to this Part; - (f) for Local Services in accordance with the relevant schedules to this Part; and - (g) for other Services in accordance with the relevant schedules to this Part. - (3) If the PHO is required to contribute towards the management of a health emergency as anticipated by Minimum Requirement 10, and funding is made available to the DHB to manage the emergency. the DHB will negotiate with the PHO about contributing to the PHO's costs.

-F.4 DHB may pay Contracted Providers directly [previously F.3(3) to (5)]
+F.4 DHB may pay Contracted Providers directly

-- (1) We may, by agreement in writing, agree that the DHB may make fee for service-patient subsidy payments directly to a Contracted Provider for Services that are Provided by the Contracted Provider. - (2) If we reach such an agreement, the PHO must ensure that its subcontract with the Contracted Provider provides that the Contracted Provider is bound by the obligations in this Part on the basis that, unless the context otherwise requires, all references to the PHO are read as references to the Contracted Provider.

-- (3) A Contracted Provider may Claim and the DHB will pay fee for service-patient subsidy payments directly to a Contracted Provider only if,: - the Contracted Provider has a payee number approved by the PHO for the purposes of receiving payments under this Agreement; and - (b) all Claims include the reference number of this Agreement. - (4) The PHO must ensure that its Contracted Providers do not themselves Claim payments from the DHB unless permitted to do so in accordance with this clause.
+- (1) We may, by agreement in writing, agree that the DHB may make fee for service-patient subsidy payments directly to a Contracted Provider for Services that are Provided by the Contracted Provider. - (2) If we reach such an agreement, the PHO must ensure that its subcontract with the Contracted Provider provides that the Contracted Provider is bound by the obligations in this Part on the basis that, unless the context otherwise requires, all references to the PHO are read as references to the Contracted Provider. - (3) A Contracted Provider may Claim and the DHB will pay fee for service-patient subsidy payments directly to a Contracted Provider only if: - (a) the Contracted Provider has a payee number approved by the PHO for the purposes of receiving payments under this Agreement; and - (b) all Claims include the reference number of this Agreement. - (4) The PHO must ensure that its Contracted Providers do not themselves Claim payments from the DHB unless permitted to do so in accordance with this clause.

-F.5 Goods and Services Tax [previously F.7]
+F.5 Goods and Services Tax